 You will find here several simple tools that may be of use for UNIX system administrators.
 My Guide to UNIX System Programming has a few programs that may be useful as well.

 stats.pl started life as a bit of one line perl magic, and has grown over the years into what you see here.
-The idea is simple: bust the text data up into columns of numeric values and then report various statistical information.
-The stats.pl script is capable of some fairly sophisticated statistical computations.
-Of course the standard things like mean, average, max, min, count, standard deviation, variance, regression lines, and histograms are all available.
-On the more exotic side, the script understands combinatorial (factor) variables - a feature commonly found only in dedicated statistical packages.
-Another advanced feature, which is even quite rare in advanced statistical software, is the ability to generate weighted histograms.
-All of the various computations may be performed on the input data or on data computed from the input data – rather like how one sometimes adds a computed column to an spreadsheet.
-Finally, the format in which all of the statistical computations are reported is quite customizable allowing a range of formats from machine readable ones like CSV and TSV to human consumable reports using fixed width tables.
+The idea is simple to bust text data into columns of numeric values, optionally grouped by categorical (factor) variables, and report simple statistical summary information like mean, average, max, min, count, standard deviation, variance, regression lines, and histograms.
+The output can be customized allowing a range of formats from machine readable ones like CSV and TSV to human consumable reports using fixed width tables.

 Perhaps the most complex, and useful, feature of the stats.pl script is the powerful techniques it uses to extract the data in the first place.
-After all, there is no point in having sophisticated computational capabilities if one can't extract the data and get it into the tool – this is a barrier every working statistician learns very soon after entering the real world!!
 This is doubly important for UNIX geeks that tend to deal with numerous oddly formatted text files on a daily basis.
 Note that the script is not only capable of using the data it extracts, it is also capable of outputting the filtered and scrubbed data in various formats (like CSV).
-Many people tell me they primarily use the script in this mode as a sort of a general purpose "data extractor and filter" allowing them to feed data into tools like R, SAS, or (goodness forbid) Excel.
-I know of no other tool that even comes close in terms of flexibility in data extraction.
+For many users stats.pl is less of a computational tool, and more of a general purpose "data extractor and filter" allowing them to feed data into tools like R, SAS, or (goodness forbid) Excel.

 For simple cases, the script "just works" with the default values; however, more complex examples are easy to find in the day-to-day life of a UNIX system administrator: